Ecological Impact of Hydrilla

 Hydrilla often forms dense monocultures that outcompete native submerged aquatic vegetation (SAV).
 Through rapid vertical growth and canopy formation, the plant reduces light availability to competing species.

-Native plants such as eelgrass, pondweeds, and coontail may decline in areas where Hydrilla becomes dominant.
+Native plants such as eelgrass, pondweeds, and coontail typically decline in areas where Hydrilla becomes dominant.
+The loss of diverse native plant communities reduces the overall resilience of the aquatic ecosystem.

 Water Chemistry and Oxygen Dynamics

-Hydrilla influences dissolved oxygen concentrations through daytime photosynthesis and nighttime respiration.
-Dense biomass may cause substantial diel oxygen fluctuations.
+Hydrilla heavily influences dissolved oxygen concentrations through daytime photosynthesis and nighttime respiration.
+A dense biomass can cause substantial diel (daily) oxygen fluctuations, which place severe stress on aquatic life.

 Nutrient Cycling and Sediment Interaction

-Hydrilla absorbs nutrients from both the water column and sediments.
-Dense infestations may temporarily reduce nutrient concentrations in the water column while storing nutrients within plant biomass.
+Hydrilla absorbs nutrients from both the water column and the sediments.
+Dense infestations may temporarily reduce nutrient concentrations in the water column while storing massive amounts of phosphorus and nitrogen within the plant biomass.

 Effects on Wildlife and Trophic Structure